JessMair/Tots-Play/README.md

 ## Navigation
 <img src="assets/images/navigationbar.png" alt="Navigation bar">

--Available in the header of all three pages.
+Available in the header of all three pages.
 The navigation bar is responsive and includes three page links; Home, Gallery and Contact Us.
 The logo also leads back to the Home page.
 These links will allow the user to navigate to the different pages of the site from any of the three pages.